-$$1,000 \times \frac{40,500}{54,000} = 5750.$$
+$$1,000 \times \frac{40,500}{54,000} = 750.$$

-- Note Do not enter the tax withheld from your Form W-2 on Line 51 unless you are including tax paid to a city or local government that does not require you to file a tax return.
+Note: Do not enter the tax withheld from your Form W-2 on Line 51 unless you are including tax paid to a city or local government that does not require you to file a tax return.
 See Publication 111 for a list of formulas that identify the tax forms, line numbers, additions, and subtractions that you must use to compute the other states' tax.

--ENote - Taxes paid to other states should only be included if the income tax paid in the other state was for the same income included on Form IL-1040, Line 11.
+Note: Taxes paid to other states should only be included if the income tax paid in the other state was for the same income included on Form IL-1040, Line 11.
 If you were a partner or shareholder of a pass-through entity which paid income tax to another state substantially similar to the income tax imposed under Section 201(p) of the Illinois Income Tax Act (IITA), you may treat your allocable share of such tax paid by the pass-through entity as tax you paid.
-Your allocable share of the tax paid by the passthrough entity is equal to the amount of tax paid to the other state by the pass-through entity times the ratio of your share of the passthrough entity's income allocated and apportioned to such other state divided by the total amount of the pass-through entity's income allocated and apportioned to such other state.
-See the State Reference Chart for a list of states IDOR has determined have a tax substantially similar to the tax imposed under Section 201(p) of the IITA.
+Your allocable share of the tax paid by the pass-through entity is equal to the amount of tax paid to the other state by the pass-through entity times the ratio of your share of the pass-through entity's income allocated and apportioned to such other state.
+See the

+State Reference Chart on our website for a list of states IDOR has determined have a tax substantially similar to the tax imposed under Section 201(p) of the IITA.